-Consistent with our approach in setting the final BBD volume requirement for 2019, EPA's primary assessment of the statutory factors for the 2020 BBD applicable volume is that because the BBD requirement is nested within the advanced biofuel volume requirement, we expect that the 2020 advanced volume requirement, when set next year, will determine the level of BBD use, production and imports that occur in 2020.162 Therefore, EPA
+Consistent with our approach in setting the final BBD volume requirement for 2019, EPA's primary assessment of the statutory factors for the 2020 BBD applicable volume is that because the BBD requirement is nested within the advanced biofuel volume requirement, we expect that the 2020 advanced volume requirement, when set next year, will determine the level of BBD use, production and imports that occur in 2020.
+Therefore, EPA may also be used to displace conventional biofuels.

-156 "BBD RIN Generation by Company 2012, 2016, and 2017 CBI," available in EPA docket EPA- HQ-OAR-2018-0167.
+&lt;sup>156 "BBD RIN Generation by Company 2012, 2016, and 2017 CBI," available in EPA docket EPA- HQ-OAR-2018-0167.

-$^{^{158}}$ See, e.g., Comments from Advanced Biofuel Association, available in EPA docket EPA-HQ-2018-0167-1277.
+$^{158}\,\mathrm{See}, e.g.,$ Comments from Advanced Biofuel Association, available in EPA docket EPA-HQ- 2018-0167-1277.

-159 All types of advanced biofuel, including BBD, must achieve lifecycle GHG reductions of at least 50 percent.
+&lt;sup>159 All types of advanced biofuel, including BBD, must achieve lifecycle GHG reductions of at least 50 percent.
 See CAA section 211(o)(1)(B)(i), (D).

-160 See CAA section 211(o)(2)(B)(i)(IV), (II).
-161 While excess BBD production could also displace conventional renewable fuel under the displace conventional renewable fuel under the total renewable standard, as long as the BBD applicable volume is lower than the advanced biofuel applicable volume our action in setting the BBD applicable volume is not expected to displace conventional renewable fuel under the total renewable standard, but rather other advanced biofuels.
-We acknowledge, however, that under certain market conditions excess volumes of BBD may also be used to displace conventional biofuels.

-162 Even though we are not establishing the 2020 advanced biofuel volume requirement as part of this rulemaking, we expect that, as in the past, the 2020 advanced volume requirement will be higher than the 2020 BBD requirement, and, therefore, that the BBD volume requirement for 2020 would not be expected to impact the volume of BBD that is continues to believe that approximately the same overall volume of BBD would likely be supplied in 2020 even if we were to mandate a somewhat lower or higher BBD volume for 2020 in this final rule.
+&lt;sup>160 See CAA section 211(o)(2)(B)(i)(IV), (II).
+While excess BBD production could also displace conventional renewable fuel under the total renewable standard, as long as the BBD applicable volume is lower than the advanced biofuel applicable volume our action in setting the BBD applicable volume is not expected to displace conventional renewable fuel under the total renewable standard, but rather other advanced biofuels.
+We acknowledge, however, that under certain market conditions excess volumes of BBD continues to believe that approximately the same overall volume of BBD would likely be supplied in 2020 even if we were to mandate a somewhat lower or higher BBD volume for 2020 in this final rule.
 Thus, we do not expect our 2020 BBD volume requirement to result in a significant difference in the factors we consider pursuant to CAA section 211(o)(2)(B)(ii)(I)-(VI) in 2020.

+&lt;sup>162 Even though we are not establishing the 2020 advanced biofuel volume requirement as part of this rulemaking, we expect that, as in the past, the 2020 advanced volume requirement will be higher than the 2020 BBD requirement, and, therefore, that the BBD volume requirement for 2020 would not be expected to impact the volume of BBD that is